-While concepts from all labs assigned in class will be present on the final lab exam, ten (10) labs will be graded at the end of the day that they are assigned, before students leave the class.
+While concepts from all labs assigned in class will be present on the final lab exam, ten (10) labs will also be graded.

 Out of Class Assignments: The Department of Education policy states that one (1) credit hour is the amount of student work that reasonably approximates not less than one hour of class time and two (2) hours of out-of-class time per week over the span of a semester.
 WASC has adopted a similar requirement.